 Answer From Francisco Lopez-Jimenez, M.D.

-A pseudoaneurysm, or pseudoaneurysm of the vessels, occurs when a blood vessel wall is injured and the leaking blood collects in the surrounding tissue.
+A pseudoaneurysm occurs when a blood vessel wall is injured.
+Blood leaking from the vessel collects in surrounding tissue.
 It is sometimes called a false aneurysm.
-In a true aneurysm, the artery or vessel weakens and bulges, sometimes forming a blood-filled sac.
+It may also be called pseudoaneurysm of the vessels.

-Pseudoaneurysms can also occur in other arteries throughout the body as a result of:
+Pseudoaneurysms also can occur in other arteries throughout the body as a result of:

 - Rupture of an aneurysm

 A small pseudoaneurysm of a femoral artery due to cardiac catheterization may go undetected and not cause any complications.
+The femoral artery is a large blood vessel in the thigh.
+It sends blood to the lower part of the body.
+Some people have mild swelling in the thigh area.
 You may not notice it until days or weeks after the procedure.

 Francisco Lopez-Jimenez, M.D.

 - Cameron AM, et al. Pseudoaneurysms and arteriovenous fistulas.
 In: Current Surgical Therapy.
 13th ed.
 Elsevier; 2020. https://www.clinicalkey.com.
 Accessed July 26, 2022.

 - Brunicardi FC, et al., eds.
 Thoracic aneurysms and aortic dissection.
 In: Schwartz's Principles of Surgery.
 11th ed.
 McGraw Hill; 2019. https://accessmedicine.mhmedical.com.
 Accessed July 26, 2022.

 - Carrozza JP.
 Complications of diagnostic cardiac catheterization. https://www.uptodate.com/contents/search.
 Accessed July 26, 2022.

 - Sorajja P, et al. The catheterization laboratory.
 In: Kern's Cardiac Catheterization Handbook.
 7th ed.
 Elsevier; 2020. https://www.clinicalkey.com.
 Accessed July 26, 2022.

 - Lopez-Jimenez F (expert opinion).
-Mayo Clinic, Rochester, Minn.
-Nov.
-7, 2018.
+Mayo Clinic.
+Aug.
+19, 2022.